AAUAutomationAndControl/PREDICT/README.md

 ```
 make comp APP=fcs download
 ```
+## Starting the system
+1. Install X-plane 11
+2. Copy the files from the repo to a directory, say, xdirectory.
+3. Set-up T-crest and connect with the host system running the simulator.
+4. Run X-plane, select Cirrus Vision SF50 aircraft and start the simulation.
+5. Run X-interface from -> xdirectory-> XPC.exe.
+6. Compile and download controller in T-CREST.

 ## Understanding the controller

 The controller gets sensor data from the simulator via the serial port -